hahahahaman/hahahahaman.github.io/blog/_drafts/why-assault-is-underreported.md

 >consent of the victim.
 Attempts or assaults to commit rape are also included;
 >however, statutory rape and incest are excluded.

+(I will be using the revised version throughout, unless otherwise stated.)

 This bears resemblance to rape definitions from the other data, but is more narrow.
 Table 1 does not include the revised definition, but [Table 2][fbi-crime2013] does.
 The FBI's violent crime data (Table 1 to Table